Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 Doctorate of Education (Ed.D) in Educational Leadership

-K-12 Administration with Pennsylvania Superintendents Letter of Eligibility (must hold PA Principal or Supervisory certificate at time of admission)--approved by the PA Dept. of Education
+K-12 Administration with Pennsylvania Superintendent's Letter of Eligibility (must hold PA Principal or Supervisory certificate at time of admission)--approved by the PA Dept. of Education

-Students who are accepted begin in the fall of each academic year and include 20 to 25 students.
-These will begin in fall semesters.
+Students who are accepted begin in the fall of each academic year and include 20 to 25 students in each cohort.
 The curriculum comprises 60 post-master’s credits, which include 9 credits of leadership core courses, 30 credits of content area courses, 12 credits of research courses, and 9 credits of dissertation earned upon successful completion of benchmark assessments within the dissertation process.
-All classes are offered in a blended or hybrid format with both online and live class sessions.
-Each specialization has a research core, leadership core, area-specific content and a dissertation sequence.
-It is anticipated that students will take 12 credits a year toward the degree, completing course work in about four years before beginning dissertation development.
+All classes are offered in a blended or hybrid format with online and campus or virtual face-to-face class sessions.
+It is anticipated that students will take 12 credits a year toward the degree, completing course work over three-four years before beginning the dissertation process.

 Applied Studies and Research

 Coursework is designed to address the needs and challenges facing educators and education in contemporary society.
-The program is built around the concept of developing scholarly practitioners with a core of applied research embedded in courses that will provide continuous opportunities for educators to develop the knowledge, skills, and dispositions needed to serve as leaders in administrative and teaching roles by conducting research in the field to improve education for all students.
-The dissertation and defense are the capstone for the Ed.D. in Educational Leadership.
+The program is built around the concept of developing scholarly practitioners with a core of theory and applied research embedded in courses.
+The learning experiences provide continuous opportunities for educators to develop the knowledge, skills, and dispositions needed to serve as leaders in administrative and teaching roles by conducting research in the field to inform the profession and improve education for all students.
+The final dissertation and its defense are the capstone requirements for the Doctor of Education in Educational Leadership.

 Note: K-12 Principal or PA Instructional Technology Specialist certificates are available through master's department programs at Wilkes.